mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 <a name=default_configuration></a>
 ### Default Configuration
-Only `trackIds` and `trackDomain` are the mandatory to be defined in the configurations, all other configurations have default values which you can override their values.
+`trackIds` and `trackDomain` are the mandatory to be defined in the configurations, all other configurations have default values which you can override their values.
 Check out [DefaultConfiguration](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/DefaultConfiguration.kt).

 <a name=workmanager_constraints></a>
 ### WorkManager Constraints *(Optional)*
 The SDK uses [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for scheduling and sending the cached tracking data (requests) in periodic times [Config.requestsInterval](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/Config.kt) in the background.
-It guarantees to execute even if your app exits, and that's to enhance the device battery and the overall performance.
+It guarantees to execute if your app exits or even if the app is not in the background, and that's to enhance the device battery and the overall performance.
 You can customize the WorkManager constraints.
 Also check out the default constraints [DefaultConfiguration](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/DefaultConfiguration.kt).
 ```kotlin
 val workManagerConstraints = Constraints.Builder()